pitkant/fennica/inst/examples/manuscript-krakow.md

 We have prepared open data analytical ecosystem for in-depth analysis of such data collections (Lahti, Ilomäki, and Tolonen, 2015).

-You can also add citations by adding new references to the [bib file](bibliography.bib) and then citing in this text with (Lahti, Ilomäki, and Tolonen, 2015b).
-These will then be automatically numbered and collected in references section.
-Alternatively, you can cite with the DOI (the citation info will then be collected automatically): (Lahti, Ilomäki, and Tolonen, 2015).
+You can cite with the DOI (the citation info will then be collected automatically): (Lahti, Ilomäki, and Tolonen, 2015) or alternatively add new references to the [bib file](bibliography.bib) and then cite using the key with (Lahti, Ilomäki, and Tolonen, 2015b).
+Such citations will be automatically numbered and collected in references section.

 Results
 -------